andrewkreid/mydetic/README.md

 * Store entries in Amazon S3 to start, but abstract the DAO for other data stores (thanks to [nMustaki](https://github.com/nMustaki) for contributing an SQLite store).
-* Provide a REST API for manipulating the store, based on Flask-RESTful. (under construction)
+* Provide a REST API for manipulating the store, based on Flask-RESTful. (working)
-* Write an Android app that uses the REST API. (not started)
+* Write an Android app that uses the REST API. (in progress)

 ## REST API